DavidSmekal/ddevelopments-website-angular/README.md

-# DDevelopments
+# DDevelopments Website

-## Development server
+## About

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+Portfolio website for David Smekal, written in Angular

+## How to upload to GitHub Pages
+1. Do changes in GitHub as normal.
+2. When it's time to upload, you need to rebuild the /docs folder:
+   1. Run `ng build --output-path docs`
+3. Push the code to the repository.